Preferred Lender List Disclosures

 One of the most important Direct Loan benefit is the fixed interest rate.
-Subsidized Direct Loans have a fixed rate for the 2017-2018 academic year will be fixed at 4.45%.
+Subsidized Direct Loans have a fixed rate of 4.529% for the 2019-2020 academic year.
 There is no interest on this loan while the student is attending at least half time.

-Unsubsidized Direct Loans have a fixed rate of 4.45%.
+Unsubsidized Direct Loans also have a fixed rate of 4.529%.
 The interest rate will remain fixed for the life of the loan until repayment is complete.
 The interest accrues on this loan while the student is attending school.

 Affordable Repayment Plans